Have you ever been frustrated at how long it can take to sign up enough clients, and wished there was an easier way to do it?

 Once you have sufficient cash-flow to live off, then allocate time to develop and implement longer-term plans and strategies.

-- How do you want to attract more business in the long-term?
+How do you want to attract business in the long-term?

 By contrast, when you focus only on quick sales and don’t spend any time developing good long-term relationships with potential, existing and past clients, you’re going to be spending more of your time in the future and money doing marketing and sales.
 And if you’re a heart-centered soul, this is unlikely to make you happy.

-Alisoun Mackenzie is The Compassionate Business Mentor, Author, and Speaker who inspires business owners and social entrepreneurs to turn their passions into profits and make a difference in the world.
+Alisoun Mackenzie is The Compassionate Business Mentor, Author, and Speaker who empower business owners and social entrepreneurs to turn their passions into profits and make a difference in the world.

-She is also the author of two Amazon Best Selling books Heartatude, The 9 Principles of Heart-Centered Success and Give to Profit: How to Grow Your Business by Supporting Charities Social Causes.
+She is also the author of two Amazon Best Selling books Give to Profit: How to Grow Your Business by Supporting Charities Social Causesa and Heartatude, The 9 Principles of Heart-Centered Success.

-Alisoun is also the founder of The Heartabiz Hub a business network and training academy and has written the following free ebooks:
+Alisoun is also the founder of The Heartabiz Hub training academy and author of these free ebooks:

 - The 9 Secrets to Signing Up Clients Without Selling (click here)